We offer price match if you find the same course cheaper elsewhere

 Over the past 11 years, over 200,000 of our customers have successfully completed Close Protection Training and gained their Close Protection SIA Licence.
 Close Protection is the pinnacle of the private security industry and for those candidates who achieve this qualification and secure their SIA Licence, a whole new world of exciting career opportunities opens up.

-- Next class starts in 6 days
+- Next class starts in a few weeks

 Get bulk discounts